mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 **Note 1**: The NBP for HTTP boot can be configured by specifying the `--uri` flag for `OpenNetworkBoot`.
-When using this option, only an HTTP server (and certificate, for HTTPS), needs to be set up; no DHCP helper service is required.
+When using this option, only an HTTP server (and certificate, for HTTPS), needs to be set up, but no DHCP helper service is required.

-**Note 2**: No equivalent option is provided for PXE boot, since the most standard (and recommended) set up is for the program specifying the NBP file and the program serving it via TFTP to be one and the same.
+**Note 2**: No equivalent NBP path option is provided for PXE boot, since the most standard (and recommended) set up is for the program specifying the NBP file and the program serving it via TFTP to be one and the same.